DBuit/light-popup-card/README.md

 | `settingsPosition` | string | optional | `bottom`  | set position of the settings button options: `top` or `bottom`. |

 To show actions in the pop-up you add `actions:` in the config of the card follow bij multiple actions.
 These actions are calling a service with specific service data.
-For people that used the `scenes:` before can still activate scenes look at the first example below.
+For people that used the `services:` before can still activate scenes look at the first example below.
 ```
 actions:
   - service: scene.turn_on